 Large pool size (number of rows in the lookup file) will take a long time to load.

-Modify: The Description and the Lookup Value cab be changed.
+Modify: The description and the list of lookup values can be changed.

 Creating and Modifying Algorithm

 The algorithms are accessed from the tab Settings and under the submenu Algorithm.
-A custom algorithm can be created and modified (edit):
+Once created, the algorithm can be modified:

 When creating (and modifying) the algorithm, the following popup will display:

-- Delimiter - the character used in the file to separate search and lookup value
+- Delimiter - the character used in the file to separate mappings of original/cleansed value pairs.

 Editable parameters are: